Mary-Mbugua/exercise2/demo1.md

 1. git clone “Pavel robotic toothbrush1” to “Pavel automated toothbrush”.

 2. pwd “Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.”
-(I know, we are getting more absurd.)
+3(I know, we are getting more absurd.)

 3. ls